fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 #### 3.22: Lint configuration

-Add ESlint to your application and fix all the warnings.
+Add ESLint to your application and fix all the warnings.

 This was the last exercise of this part of the course.
 It's time to push your code to GitHub and mark all of your finished exercises to the [exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).